bmk15897/Runtime-Terror-Shramik-Bal/README.md

 #### Languages

-Currently application is available in Hindi (national language) and English
+Currently application is available in Hindi and English.

 ##### Sustainability

 The application will be free cost for the contractors for the first month (from the date of registration) so we can build a customer base.
-Post which we plan to charge a subscription fee for them on the basis of number of profiles required.
+Post which we plan to charge a subscription fee for them on the basis of number of labourers required.
 No fees will be charged to labourers.

 ##### Go Live Approach